paulose610/mlops_wk2/README.md

 ## Utility Files

 - **cd.yaml**
-  Continuous Deployment configuration file used in the CI/CD pipeline for automated model rollout.
+  Continuous Deployment configuration file used in the CI/CD pipeline for automated model rollout + stress testing at the end of deployment.

 - **deploy_latest.py**
   Python script that updates Kubernetes manifests and triggers deployment for the latest model version.